 Submitting your application

-In order to submit your application, please attend your appointment at VFS Global in person.
-During this appointment, we kindly ask you to submit all of your application documents, pay the fee and answer questions about your planned trip.
-Your photograph and fingerprints will also be taken on this occasion.
+You must apply for your visa at VFS Global in person.
+During this appointment, we kindly ask you to submit all required documents, pay the fee and answer questions about your planned trip.
+Your photograph and fingerprints will also be taken.

 What happens during processing?

-As soon as the Embassy has decided on your application, your passport will be returned to you via the external service provider .
+As soon as the Embassy has decided on your application, you can collect your passport from the external service provider VfS Global.

-You are welcome to submit a new application at any time with complete, informative and verifiable documentation.
+You may submit a new application at any time with complete, informative and verifiable documentation.